Last Updated on

 These companies have recently entered the hospitality industry to standardize budget hotel stays in India.
 I will mainly focus on the biggest chain OYO rooms.
 According to my subjective opinion, bigger companies can offer more flexibility in prices.
-Nevertheless, there are many other budget hotel chains in India who followed them.
-E.g. Ziprooms, Treebo hotels, etc.
+Nevertheless, there are many other hotel chains in India who followed them.
+E.g. Treebo hotels, Qik Stay, etc.

-OYO Rooms is a budget hotel aggregator.
+OYO Rooms is a budget hotel aggregator in India.
 They partner with existing hotels to offer standardized Oyo experience to the customers.
 This standard includes free wifi, complimentary breakfast, TV, standard Oyo refreshment kits in all the rooms.
 The size of the rooms, interiors and other aspects will be different in Oyo Hotels.

 - Standardized.
 You can expect basic norms and standards in any room you choose.

 - Budget-friendly accommodation.
 Budget stay options start from INR 700 (~10 USD)